Jupiter

 Jupiter symbolized by a man, birds and symbols in blue and yellow

-Frequently asked questions about Jupiter in Astrology
+Frequently asked questions about Jupiter in astrology

 What role does Jupiter play in the solar system?